RickSlick3/CS5165-LearningDocker/README.md

 ## Windows Commands

 ### build the image:
-- `docker buildx b -t my-python-container . -f Dockerfile.txt`
+- `docker buildx b -t my-python-container .`
-  - delete `-f Dockerfile.txt` if the Dockerfile doesn't have a file extension
+  - add `-f Dockerfile.txt` if the Dockerfile have a `.txt` extension

 ### run the Docker container:
 - `docker run --rm my-python-container`